 My work has contributed novel methodologies for improving algorithm stability, identified how recommender systems can inadvertently manipulate consumer preferences, and developed frameworks for understanding the complex interplay between users, algorithms, and content in digital platforms.
 I employ diverse research approaches including experimental studies, computational modeling, and agent-based simulations to generate insights that are both theoretically rich and practically relevant.

-Through this work, I aim to develop more effective, fair, and transparent decision support technologies that better serve both users and organizations in an increasingly AI-driven world.
+Through my research, I aim to develop more effective, fair, and transparent decision support technologies that better serve both users and organizations in an increasingly AI-driven world.